 Most recently, he has completed his debut narrative short film as writer/director, Cuckoo Roller, and currently working in L.A. with Six Stair studio on their upcoming feature Warm Blood.

 Sam is a producer and assistant director, largely working between France and Australia.
-He has worked on various international projects for the past 5 years, most notably as an AD on Robin Campillo's award-winning 120 BPM, as well as under the guidance of Justin Kurzel on two of his major features; Assassin’s Creed and The True History of the Kelly Gang.
+He has worked on various international projects for the past 5 years, most notably as an AD on Robin Campillo's award-winning 120 BPM, as well as for Justin Kurzel on two major features; Nitram and The True History of the Kelly Gang.

 Wahyu is a highly imaginative filmmaker with five years of experience making a variety of videos and films.
 He studies Communication Sciences at Hasanuddin University in Makassar.